Bee & ThistlE Winemaker Notes

 June 2021

-Batch 2, 2020: Started June 2021 1000 L, will be made into fortified dessert wine, Haskap MIST™, and regular Semi-Sweet and also Dry table wine; progressed much the same as batch 1 (2020) and finished fermentation in a timely manner.
-Different yeast utilized with slightly different methods to maximize flavours.
-A small quantity was trialed to fortify early to stop fermentation and put in a carboy to mellow and age a little.
-If this is successful, a new batch will be started and dedicated to strictly fortified dessert wine and bottled in 375 mL flint Bordeaux bottles with Tcaps and security logo strips.
+Batch 2, 2020: Started June 2021 1000 L, will be made into fortified dessert wine (The Abbey), Haskap MIST™, and regular Semi-Sweet and also Dry table wine; progressed much the same as batch 1 (2020) and finished fermentation in a timely manner.
+A new batch will be started and dedicated to strictly fortified dessert wine and bottled in 375 mL flint Bordeaux bottles with Tcaps and security seals, branded as The Abbey.

 October 2021